pooley182/Plex-Meta-Manager-Wiki/Plex-Configuration.md

 A `plex` mapping in the config is required.
-Here's the full set of options you can set:
+Here's the full set of attributes you can set:

 ```yaml
 plex: